The Adventure of the Copper Beeches: Plot

 Miss Hunter had also been uneasy about a forbidden wing of the house where the windows were either dirty or shuttered.
 At one point, Rucastle emerged from it, looking perturbed, and claimed he was using it as a darkroom.
 Unconvinced, Miss Hunter entered the wing when Toller left his keys in the door, only to be frightened into fleeing by a moving shadow on the other side of a locked door.
 She collided with Rucastle, who attempted to comfort her and ascertain what she might have found out.
 His overacting aroused Miss Hunter's suspicions, confirmed when he suddenly threatened to feed her to Carlo if she entered the wing again.

 Accepting the case, Holmes deduces someone is being held prisoner in the mystery wing.
 He further deduces Rucastle hired Miss Hunter to impersonate his daughter Alice, whom Hunter was unaware of and strongly resembled, to convince the stranger outside that Alice is not interested in seeing him.
 Joined by Hunter and Dr Watson, Holmes breaks into the mystery wing, but it is empty.
 Rucastle enters; deducing Alice has escaped and believing the trio helped her, he tries to sic Carlo on them.
 However, the dog had been starved for longer than usual and attacks its master, until Watson kills it with his revolver.

 Later, Toller's wife confirms Holmes' theory, and reveals when Alice came of age, she was to receive an annuity from her late mother's will.
 Rucastle tried to force her to sign control of the inheritance over to him, resulting in Alice falling ill with brain fever and having her hair cut off.
 He subsequently tried to keep her away from her fiancé Mr. Fowler and hired Hunter to maintain appearances.
-It was Mr. Fowler who helped his fiancée Alice escape and fled with her.
+It was Mrs Toller who helped Alice escape and flee with her fiancé.